jseluis/Computer_Vision/lane_detection/README.md

 ## Challenge

-Change the pipeline to detect the lane of this challengin video stream.
+Change the pipeline to detect the lane of this challenging video stream.

 ```python
 def new_process_image(image):